brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 ### With great speed comes&nbsp;.&nbsp;.&nbsp;.

 Hugo's awesome speed is its greatest strength.
-That speed comes from Hugo's roots in the [Go programming language](https://golang.org) (sometimes erroneously called "Golang," probably because of its website's URL).
+That speed comes from Hugo's roots in the [Go programming language](https://go.dev).

 However, to be fair, I must note that Go is also responsible for Hugo's most significant weakness.